fhamborg/news-please/README.md

 You can find more information on usage and development in our [wiki](https://github.com/fhamborg/news-please/wiki)!
 Before contacting us, please check out the wiki.
 If you still have questions on how to use news-please, please create a new [issue](https://github.com/fhamborg/news-please/issues) on GitHub.

 ### Issues
 For bug reports, we ask you to use the Bug report template.
-Make sure you're using the latest version of news-please, we cannot give support for older versions.
+Make sure you're using the latest version of news-please, since we cannot give support for older versions.
 Unfortunately, we cannot give support for issues or questions sent by email.

 ## Acknowledgements
 This project would not have been possible without the contributions of the following students (ordered alphabetically):